Cuba–Jamaica Maritime Boundary Agreement

-The Cuba–Jamaica Maritime Boundary Agreement is a 1994 treaty between Cuba and Jamaica which delimits the maritime boundary between the two island countries.
+The Cuba–Jamaica Maritime Boundary Agreement is a 1994 treaty that delimits the maritime boundary between the island countries of Cuba and Jamaica.
+The treaty was signed in Kingston, Jamaica on 18 February 1994 and establishes a 175 nautical mile-long, complex border in the waters above the Cayman Trough.

-The treaty was signed in Kingston, Jamaica on 18 February 1994.
-The text of the treaty establishes a boundary in the waters above the Cayman Trough that is 175 nautical miles long and unusually complex.
 The boundary consists of 105 straight-line maritime segments defined by 106 individual coordinate points.
-The complexity of the boundary was a result of relatively strict adherence to the principle of forming a border at the precise equidistant line between the two territories.
-The far western point of the border is an as-yet unconfirmed tripoint with the Cayman Islands.
+The complexity of the border is a result of adherence to the principle of forming a border at the precise, equidistant line between the two states.
+The far western border forms an unconfirmed tripoint with the Cayman Islands.